Find out what transactions to include in the amount you use to calculate Stamp Duty Land Tax (SDLT).

 For example, if the seller includes carpets in the sale, the buyer and seller must agree a fair price bearing in mind their age and quality.
-Subtract this from the price paid to find the chargeable consideration.
+Subtract this from the price paid to get the chargeable consideration.

-The same rules apply if the seller includes moveable assets, for example machinery, in the sale of a business.
+The same rules apply if the seller includes moveable assets (for example, machinery) in the sale of a business.
 The part of the sale price allocated to such assets must be fair and reasonable.

 In some transactions, the purchaser may pay part of the agreed price on transfer and the rest at some later date.
 This is called a ‘postponed consideration’.

 For example, a business owner sells his premises to a colleague for a total of £1 million as follows: